DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2.md

 [View mentor materials](/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-mentor-materials)

-## Week 2: building on pupils’ prior knowledge through formative assessment
+## Week 2: building on pupils' prior knowledge through formative assessment

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
 - catch up with your mentor